Process & Approach

 not documents.

-Tokens are the most important and least understood part of a design system.
-Most teams treat them as a colour palette.
-They're actually a decision layer — a machine-readable record of every visual contract in the system.
+Tokens are the most important, least understood part.
+Most see them only as a colour palette.
+But they’re also a machine-readable record of visual decisions.

-I use a three-tier model: Primitive → Semantic → Component.
+Depending on the size of the project, I use a two or three-tier model: Primitive → Semantic → Component.
 Primitives are raw values.
 Semantics are named decisions.
-Component tokens are scoped overrides.
+Component tokens are scoped overrides specific to each component or element.

 Primitive